celery/celery/docs/userguide/security.rst

 ------

-In Celery, "client" refers to anything that sends messages to the broker, e.g. web-servers that apply tasks.
+In Celery, "client" refers to anything that sends messages to the broker, for example web-servers that apply tasks.

 Having the broker properly secured doesn't matter if arbitrary messages can be sent through a client.